 As a result of the MSL analysis that the tar balls were not derived from MC 252 oil this is a mystery spill for which BP seeks reimbursement of its removal costs.
-The Claimant states that all costs claimed are for uncompensated removal costs incurred for this incident on February 3, 2014.
+The Claimant states that all costs claimed are for uncompensated removal costs incurred for this incident on December 17, 2013.
 BP represents that all costs paid by it are compensable removal costs, payable by the OSLTF as presented by the Claimant.

 NPFC CA reviewed the actual cost invoices and dailies to confirm that the claimant had incurred all costs claimed.
-The review focused on: (1) whether the actions taken were compensable "removal actions" under OPA and the claims regulations at 33 CFR 136 (e.g., actions to prevent, minimize, mitigate the effects of the incident); (2) whether the costs were incurred as a result of these actions; (3) whether the actions taken were determined by the
+The review focused on: (1) whether the actions taken were compensable "removal actions" under OPA and the claims regulations at 33 CFR 136 (e.g., actions to prevent, minimize, mitigate the effects of the incident); (2) whether the costs were incurred as a result of these actions; (3) whether the actions taken were determined by the FOSC, to be consistent with the NCP or directed by the FOSC, and (4) whether the costs were adequately documented and reasonable.

-7 See NRC Tracker Spreadsheet for NRC Report # 1072813.
+7 See NRC Tracker Spreadsheet for NRC Report # 1068766.